 The non-life exposures used for the calculation of the Minimum Capital Requirement (MCR) are the net premium amounts written in the previous 12 months and the net best estimate technical provisions both split by lines of business.
 Predefined regulatory factors are applied to the premium and technical provision elements and added up to obtain the non-life linear MCR.
 The MCR is the result of this specified linear formula subject to a floor of 25% and a cap of 45% of the SCR calculated on the Standard Formula basis.
 The MCR for SCOR UK is equal to the linear MCR, being between the cap and the floor.
-The MCR has changed by GBP 13.2 million from December 31, 2020.
-According to the classes of business that SCOR UK is authorised to write, the regulatory absolute floor of the Company's MCR is GBP 3.1 million at December 31, 2021.
+The MCR has increased by GBP 19.3 million from December 31, 2021.
+According to the classes of business that SCOR UK is authorised to write, the regulatory absolute floor of the Company's MCR is GBP 3.4 million at December 31, 2022 (EUR 4 million converted to GBP using exchange rates prescribed by the PRA).